 Lung Cancer

 Lung cancer is the second most common type of cancer in the United States.
-Nearly 240,000 people are expected to be diagnosed with lung cancer in 2022, according to the American Cancer Society (ACS).
-Asbestos exposure can put you at greater risk of lung cancer.
-You may be entitled to financial compensation if you develop lung cancer from asbestos exposure.
+Roughly 226,650 people are estimated to develop lung cancer in 2025, according to the American Cancer Society.
+Smoking is the main cause of lung cancer, but asbestos exposure can also put you at risk.
+We can potentially help you access compensation for lung cancer — get started now.

 Get Compensation